-- Use fully finished garden compost, pine straw, or other available material for your mulch.
-We prefer a darker, soil-looking commercial compost for our garden areas, since it looks cool, clean and tidy when applied (pictured above).
-Add a good 1-2″ layer, but leave the area around the plants (about 2-3″ around) to make sure they don’t smother.
+- Cover with a fully finished garden compost, pine straw, or other available material for a mulch.
+We prefer a darker, soil-looking commercial compost for our garden areas, since it looks cool, clean and tidy when applied - and feeds the soil as it breaks down (pictured above).
+Add a good 1-2" layer, but leave the area around the plants (about 2-3" around) to make sure they don't smother.

 - See this video for more details of this technique that saves us hours of weeding each season.

 Bonus: If you use compost that feeds the soil as it breaks down, you shouldn't have to fertilize or add anything more to your flower and shrub beds - ever.
 Vegetables will need a bit more, based on their growing needs, but it, too, will be less.

 - Lay soaker hoses (or drip irrigation) all through your beds.
 Then simply hook up your hose to the soaker end, turn the water on and let it soak for a few hours every 4-7 days, depending on your weather.
 No need to stand over each plant with a hose, which never provides enough water anyway, or water overhead, which is inefficient and helps to spread plant diseases like mildew.

 - Use quick connect hose ends to make hooking your hose to the soakers a snap, literally.

 - Drip irrigation takes a bit more time and money to set up, but it's more concentrated to each plant.
 After that it, too, is just a matter of hooking up your hose.

 - Use a timer at the head of your hose to make watering even easier.